“What you think it is?”

 Jerry shrugged and climbed off the stool, then hung up the paddle.
 He wiped his hands.

 “He ‘us stuck.”

-He looked up at the hole in the ceiling again, then the feet disappearing into the machine.
+He looked up at the hole in the ceiling again, then back to the feet disappearing into the machine.
 He wondered two things: how long you had to spend in Purgatory for grinding up one of God’s own, and what the hell he was going to do if the health inspector walked in right now.

 He rushed to the front of the shop and grabbed the sign that read ‘Open’ on one side, and ‘Closed’ on the other, with the intention of flipping it over.
 A shadow darkened the door, and Mickey’s heart sped up.
 He dropped the sign and backed away from the door.
-For a moment, his brain would only show him things from his youth in church – angels with flaming swords and men turned to pillars of salt.
+For a moment, his brain showed him things from his youth in church – angels with flaming swords and men turned to pillars of salt.
 Then, the door opened and Arnold walked in.
 Mickey’s heart returned to its regularly scheduled programming.

 He worked up a smile.
 “Hey Arnie.”

-“Good.”
-Arnie said.
+“Good,” Arnie said.
 He peeked in the glass case.
 “Gimme a dozen of those t-bones, five strips, and…” He frowned as he searched the case.
 “Where’s the burger?”